 1901.
 Seebohm Rowntree’s book on poverty makes an impression

 Seebohm Rowntree, Joseph’s son, follows his father’s footsteps with his interest in poverty, public health and social questions.
 This is at a time well before the modern welfare state had been created.
 His book ‘Poverty: a Study of Town Life’, is a milestone in early sociology and statistical analysis.
 He calculates a standard minimum income for people to be able to live a decent comfortable life, and shows that many people who live in poverty can’t easily help their situation.

 1902.
-New Earswick model village is built
+Work begins on New Earswick model village

-Building begins on New Earswick model village to improve worker’s living conditions.
+Building begins on New Earswick model village to improve workers' living conditions.
 A whole village is created on the outskirts of York, not far from the new factory complex.

 1904.
 Joseph Rowntree sets up three trusts

 Joseph Rowntree puts much of his entire wealth into three trusts, intended to enhance different aspects of his thinking - and capacity to act - on social problems, such as the alleviation of poverty, changes in housing conditions, education and political reform.
 These trusts still exist today, and they still apply the ideas of their founder to problems of society today.